 Alexandria’s hourly rate is £270 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.

-Adam obtained an upper second class degree in Law from the University of Hull and passed his legal practice course with distinction at the University of Law in Leeds.
-He joined Murray Hills Solicitors Limited in 2017 as a Paralegal in our Private Client Department and started his training contract with us in September 2018.
-In addition to wills and probate, he will also gain experience in residential conveyancing and civil litigation before he qualifies as a Solicitor in March 2020.
+Rowan obtained an upper second class degree in Law with Criminology from the University of Manchester in 2018 and completed the legal practice course combined with a Masters of Law in Professional Legal Practice at the University of Law in Leeds, gaining a Commendation, in 2019.
+She joined Murray Hills Solicitors Limited in September 2019 as a Paralegal in our Private Client Department.

 We can assist you with obtaining a grant of probate or a grant of letters of administration.